 Strengthening the Role of Insurers via Regulation

-The recent growth in the number of data breach related cases have alarmed the regulators to work toward strengthening insurer defences against attacks.
-NAIC (National Association of Insurance Commissioners) and State insurance regulator are working collaboratively with other Financial Regulators, Congress, and the President's Administration to identify specific threats and develop strategies to protect the financial infrastructure of the US insurance commissioners.
-The NAIC and State Insurance regulators are tackling cybersecurity issues through the following means to protect the customers:
+Recent growth in the number of data-breach-related cases has alarmed regulators to work towards strengthening insurer defenses against attacks.
+National Association of Insurance Commissioners (NAIC) and State insurance regulator are working collaboratively with other Financial Regulators, Congress, and the President's Administration to identify specific threats and develop strategies to protect the financial infrastructure of the US insurance commissioners.
+The NAIC and State Insurance regulators are tackling CyberSecurity issues through the following means to protect customers: